Holacracy, the short version

-Under holacracy, the typical hierarchy of decision making is eliminated.
+Under holacracy, the typical hierarchy of decision-making is eliminated.
 There are no managers.
-Instead, decision making power is distributed throughout the organization as much as possible.
+Instead, decision-making power is distributed throughout the organization as much as possible.
 Everyone gets to make some decisions.
-No one gets ultimate authority.
+No one gets ultimate authority over everything.

 If you are the web designer, you make decisions about the website.
 You are empowered to make decisions and accountable for the outcomes of those decisions.
 You are responsible for engaging with the people who will be most affected by that decision.
 You use their feedback to make your plan better and more complete.